Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 \subsubsection{ImageNet}

-The ILSVRC 2012 image classification dataset contains 1.2 million images for training and another 50,000 for validation from 1000 classes.
-We adopt the same data augmentation scheme for training images following the convention\cite{he2016deep,zagoruyko2016wide,huang2016densely}, and apply a $224\times224$ center crop to images at test time.
-The results are reported on the validation set following common practice.
+The ILSVRC 2012 image classification dataset contains 1.2 million images for training and 50,000 for validation from 1000 classes.
+We adopt the same data augmentation scheme for training images following the convention~\cite{he2016deep,zagoruyko2016wide,huang2016densely}, and apply a $224\times224$ center crop to images at test time.
+The results are reported on the validation set.